Interesting things about Cleveland – For journalists and other visitors

 By 1911 GE owned 75 percent of the National Electric Lamp Company and (by U.S. federal court order) was asked to dissolve the company and do business under its own name.
 Terry and Tremaine proposed to GE that its lamp operations be relocated from Cleveland to the countryside.
 They purchased an abandoned vineyard seven miles outside Cleveland and construction began for Nela Park, the very first Industrial Park in the world!

-2018 is the 94th year that they have put on an amazing holiday lighting display.
+2018 was the 94th year that they have put on an amazing holiday lighting display.
 This is a video walk from the south part of the display down Noble Road to the end.

 In 1975, the 92-acre Nela Park was listed as an Historic Place in the U.S. Department of the Interior’s National Register.